rzubala/mongodb-training/README.md

 ### Query convert by index
 `db.customers.explain("executionStats").find({name: "Max"}, {_id: 0, name: 1})` there is an index on name, and we are returning only name: totalDocsExamined: 0

+### Multikey index
+when index is on array or field on embeded document which is item in array